Discrimination against people with HIV/AIDS

-Discrimination against people with HIV/AIDS or serophobia is the prejudice, fear, rejection, and stigmatization of people with HIV/AIDS (PLHIV people living with HIV/AIDS).
+People living with HIV/AIDS (PLHIV) face prejudice, fear, rejection, and stigmatization.
 Marginalized, at-risk groups such as members of the LGBTQ+ community, intravenous drug users, and sex workers are most vulnerable to facing HIV/AIDS discrimination.
 The consequences of societal stigma against PLHIV are quite severe, as HIV/AIDS discrimination actively hinders access to HIV/AIDS screening and care around the world.
 Moreover, these negative stigmas become used against members of the LGBTQ+ community in the form of stereotypes held by physicians.

-HIV/AIDS discrimination takes many forms such as blood donation restrictions on at-risk populations, compulsory HIV testing without prior consent, violations of confidentiality within healthcare settings, and targeted violence against persons living with HIV.
-While current conversations tend to center around HIV/AIDS in the United States, the disease is a global issue.
-Although disability laws within many countries prohibit HIV/AIDS discrimination in housing, employment, and access to health/social services, HIV-positive individuals around the world still experience instances of stigma and abuse.
-Overall, pervasive HIV/AIDS discrimination leads to low turn-out for HIV counseling and testing, identity crises, isolation, loneliness, low self-esteem, and a lack of interest in containing the disease.
-Additionally, violent acts against HIV-infected individuals or people who are perceived to be infected with HIV can severely shut down the advancement of treatment in response to the progression of the disease.
+HIV/AIDS discrimination takes many forms such as blood donation restrictions on at-risk populations, compulsory HIV testing without prior consent, violations of confidentiality within healthcare settings, and targeted violence against PLHIV.
+In addition, HIV discrimination is a global issue that affects individuals despite respective nation laws prohibiting HIV/AIDS discrimination.
+HIV/AIDS discrimination lowers the chances of PLHIV to seek help, and can affect advancement of treatments.

 HIV-related stigma

-Stigma is often perpetuated by discrimination, callous actions, and bigotry.
+HIV stigma is a negative opinion or belief towards people with HIV.
+HIV discrimination is a negative action or behavior towards people with HIV that stem from HIV stigma.
 HIV/AIDS stigma is divided into the following three categories: